 So many people, so many minds.
 It is only logical to create a diverse workplace, which in turn will generate diverse solutions.
 We live in a world favoring open-minded, tolerant, and forward-looking people.
 From clothing companies featuring models of all shapes, ages, ethnicities, and sizes to makeup brands expanding their skin color palettes, brands started embracing change and using inclusivity to their advantage.
 And tech companies are no exception.
 Engaging people from diverse backgrounds results in developing more efficient approaches, discovering new angles, and developing optimized, well-rounded software solutions for consumers.

-We asked Phyllis Wang, Software Engineer at Evolv, to comment on the importance of engaging more women in the software development process.
+We asked Phyllis Wong, Software Engineer at Evolv, to comment on the importance of engaging more women in the software development process.
 Evolv is a US-based tech company applying latest advancements in AI to help businesses create best-converting digital experiences.
 Our Redwerk team has been helping Evolv to thoroughly test and upgrade their core product – an AI-powered A/B testing platform.
 Phyllis has been our major point of contact with the Evolv development team, so we couldn’t but ask her to share her opinion on the matter:

 Organizations empowering change